The-Singularity-Research/SurfaceCodes/README.md

 ![Lattice Gauge Theory](https://github.com/The-Singularity-Research/SurfaceCodes/blob/master/Use%20Case%20Examples/lattice_gauge_theory.png)

 This table explains a correspondence among random-bond Ising models (RBIM), Z/2Z chain complexes and stabilizer codes.
 Using this language we can use surface codes to model the dynamics of financial market artbitrage.
+While this is only a Z/2Z lattice gauge theory, the full generality of unitary groups can be obtained using quantum computing.
+This goes beyond error correction and surface codes alone, but is a natural application of quantum computing.

 #### Ising Models and Trading